The Life and Death of 9413: a Hollywood Extra: Reception

 A Hollywood Extra has been praised by modern film historians and critics, who often include it on lists of prominent experimental films.
 Brian Taves called it a "landmark" of avant-garde film: "A Hollywood Extra was something entirely new, in both style and substance; more than any other American film, it initiated the avant-garde in this country."
 Film historian William Moritz called it "a genuine little masterpiece" and "perhaps the most famous American experimental film of the 1920s".
 Colorado State University film professor Hye Seung Chung called the film an "early American avant-garde masterpiece", and described Florey as "one of the most undeservingly neglected B film auteurs".
 David E. James described it as the "prototypical 20th-century avant-garde film", and A Hollywood Extras commercial success indicates that experimental films were acceptable to contemporary popular viewers "rather than only an elite or mandarin audience".
 Director and author Lewis Jacobs wrote, "Its style, broad and impressionistic, disclosed a remarkable sensitivity and resourcefulness in the use of props, painting, camera, and editing."

 The full, original film has not survived.
 In 1997, however, it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 A Hollywood Extra has been restored and released on two DVD collections: Unseen Cinema: Early American Avant Garde Film 1894–1941 (by Image Entertainment) and Avant-Garde: Experimental Cinema of the 1920s and '30s, by Kino International.
 The British Film Institute commissioned David Sawer to compose a score in 1996; it was first performed by the Matrix Ensemble, conducted by Robert Ziegler.
 The score, Hollywood Extra, was written for eight musicians and published by Universal Edition.

 Remake

 The Life and Death of 9413: a Hollywood Extra was remade as Hollywood Boulevard, a 1936 film co-written and directed by Florey.
 Like A Hollywood Extra, its central character is an actor seeking a job in Hollywood who experiences the cruelty of the film industry and the whims of producers and studio executives.
-Hollywood Boulevard has visual similarities to the original film, such as unusual angles which reflect Hollywood's disordered nature.
-It includes several subplots which extend its running time and appeal to mass audiences—but, Brian Taves said, "tend to diminish the importance of the central characterization, depriving Hollywood Boulevard of the singleness of purpose that made A Hollywood Extra so unforgettable".
+Hollywood Boulevard has visual similarities to the original film, such as unusual angles that reflect Hollywood's disordered nature.
+It includes several subplots that extend its running time and appeal to mass audiences—but, Brian Taves said, "tend to diminish the importance of the central characterization, depriving Hollywood Boulevard of the singleness of purpose that made A Hollywood Extra so unforgettable".